kumahq/kuma-website/docs/docs/dev/policies/mesh-trace.md

 it should not be mixed with [TrafficTrace](traffic-trace.md).
 :::

-This policy enables tracing logging to a third party tracing solution.
+This policy enables publishing traces to a third party tracing solution.

 Tracing is supported over HTTP, HTTP2, and gRPC protocols.
 You must [explicitly specify the protocol](protocol-support-in-kuma.md) for each service and data plane proxy you want to enable tracing for.